COFFEE DEL REY

 Philosopher's Blend

 When crafting a coffee blend, the goal is harmony—each component fitting together like a perfect puzzle piece.
 Creating a great blend takes more than just coffee; it takes intention, balance, and a lot of thoughtful testing.
-The result is an incredibly smooth cup with warm yet bright notes of spiced orange, sweet kettle corn, and subtle hints of strawberry, all wrapped up in a creamy finish.
+The result is an incredibly smooth cup with warm yet bright notes of chocolate, Toasted Almond, and candied oranges, all wrapped up in a creamy finish.

-We’ve carefully selected coffees from Ethiopia, the Dominican Republic, and Guatemala to create a balanced, approachable drip blend designed to start your day just right.
+We’ve carefully selected coffees from Ethiopia, Honduras, and Papua New Guinea to create a balanced, approachable drip blend designed to start your day just right.

 An excellent choice for drip coffee, though versatile enough to shine with any brewing method.
 Best enjoyed when brewed between 200–203°F.